Course Descriptions

 Prerequisite(s): 12 credit units SOC.

 Designed to review the basic analytical techniques in statistics as they are applied to Sociological questions, and to introduce analyses that logically follow from the basic techniques.
-The students will apply the techniques covered in the class to existing data sets using the SPSS program.
+The students will apply the techniques covered in the class to existing data sets using data analysis software.

 Prerequisite(s): SOC 225 or PSY 233 or STAT 244.